 Do you need blue-light glasses to protect your eyes from digital eye strain?
-I’ve been fielding a lot of questions about these heavily advertised glasses, so allow me to shed a little light on the subject.
+Our ophthalmology providers have fielded a lot of questions about these heavily advertised glasses, so allow us to shed a little light on the subject.

 American adults today spend most of their waking hours staring at computers, tablets, phones and TV screens.
 As screen time has increased, so has the number of people suffering from eye strain.
 Marketers of the new blue-light glasses claim that their lenses will protect you from eye strain and damage by blocking the blue light emitted by digital screens.
 But is blue light really the problem, and do these lenses really protect your eyes?